-The power of WordPress to make website creation convenient cannot be discounted.
+WordPress Editor is an amazing feature of the CMS platform, as it makes website creation convenient and available to all.
 The number one website platform in the world can turn practically any person into a website developer in just a few clicks.
 Aside from fairly simple instructions on installing and configuring WordPress, website owners can take advantage of the different plugins available to help enhance the functionality of the framework.

 Ease in writing with the WordPress Visual Editor: One of the best features of WordPress is its user-friendly interface, and this is evident in the Visual Editor panel.
 Whenever you want to add new content or edit existing posts or pages, the default WordPress Visual Editor can already carry out basic formatting and structural requirements to create a fantastic article.

-The success of the WordPress Editor may be attributed to two things:
+The success of the Editor for WordPress may be attributed to two things:

 - You don’t need to know coding in order to generate new content.

-- The editor interface is easy to understand if you are used to word processing software such as Microsoft Word.
+- The editor interface is easy to understand if you are used to wording processing software such as Microsoft Word.

 For anyone new in WordPress site maintenance, the WYSIWYG Editor may already be enough to produce good content.
 However, for the more discriminating website owner, there might be a need to improve or upgrade the existing WordPress Editor.

 WordPress Editor Plugins to the Rescue: If you’re looking to enhance the way you write blog posts or pages using WordPress, here are some of the best and most popular WordPress Editor plugins that may be worth your while: